 IWF PEN PALS PROGRAM:

 We are also able to mail a special drawing to a child who is dealing with a particularly challenging illness and is not physically able to come to our events.
-Children are chosen by hospital staff, or if you know of a child who you believe would be appropriate for this program, please let us know.
+Children are chosen by hospital staff, or if you know of a child who you believe would be appropriate for this program, please contact us.

 Our artists have worked on such projects as SpongeBob, The Simpsons, Phineas and Ferb, Ice Age, The Rugrats, and Scooby Doo; comic books such as Batman, The Hulk, Archie and Mad Magazine; as well as illustrations for Rolling Stone, Harpers, The New Yorker, Time, Random House, Simon and Schuster, and many more.